1less1/baseball_game_db/README.md

 Coaches Screen
 - Query to display all coaches with their respective teams
-- Query to sort coaCHES by "Motivator" attribute
+- Query to sort coaches by "Motivator" attribute

 ## SQL Query Tracker